nodejs/node/doc/api/cluster.md

 the `worker.process`, and once disconnected, killing with `signal`.
 In the worker, it does it by disconnecting the channel, and then exiting with code `0`.

+Because `kill()` attempts to gracefully disconnect the worker process, it is susceptible to waiting indefinitely for the disconnect to complete.
+For example, if the worker enters an infinite loop, a graceful disconnect will never occur.
+If the graceful disconnect behavior is not needed, use `worker.process.kill()`.

 Causes `.exitedAfterDisconnect` to be set.

 This method is aliased as `worker.destroy()` for backwards compatibility.